 A lot of factors affect digestive issues, some of them impossible to control, like genetics.
 However, a large number of digestive issues can be avoided by following better lifestyle habits.
 For example, maintaining a routine eating and exercise schedule is a great way to improve digestion.
 This involves not eating at odd hours of the day (e.g., midnight snacks) and not eating too often or too little.

 As food takes a few hours to be digested entirely, eating too close when you normally sleep will disrupt digestion.
 Another major lifestyle contributor to improper digestion is stress.
 There are strong links between stress and conditions like IBS that cause constipation.
 Learning to effectively manage stress will make a big difference in your digestion.
 You can do this by getting better sleep and practicing meditation or deep breathing.

-One thing that most experts agree on is the importance of fiber for digestion.
+One thing that most experts agree on is the importance of fiber for digestive system function.
 Fiber adds “bulk” to your food and helps it move along the GI tract.
 It is recommended that adults eat a minimum of 20–30g of fiber a day.
 Fiber is abundant in fresh fruit, vegetables, nuts, seeds, and grains.
 To make the most of fruit and vegetables, it is better to eat them whole instead of juicing them, which breaks down the fiber.